 The density of tire chip/concrete aggregate reef modules is less than solid concrete or limestone boulder materials, due to the lower density of rubber.
 As a result, the overall stability of such artificial reef units is potentially affected.
 Wave tank tests comparing solid concrete tetrahedrons, limestone boulders, concrete Reef BallsTM, and tire chip/concrete aggregate tetrahedrons showed the tire chip/concrete structures to be the least stable of the four designs, and not suitable for use in shallow water, high wave energy environments.
 The study recommended their use be reserved for offshore deep water artificial reef application.
 For example, the wave tank models indicated that the unit weight of a tire chip/concrete tetrahedron would have to equal or exceed 3,000 pounds to remain stable in 40 feet of water in a storm event generating 12 foot waves.
 A solid concrete tetrahedron, under the same conditions, would only have to weigh 1,500 pounds (Zadikoff et. al.1996).
-Some environmental concerns have been raised about the long-term persistence of tire chips in the marine environment.
+Some environment.
 The time span after which concrete may break down in the marine environment is not known; however, once that time has passed, the embedded tire chips would be released into the surrounding environment.